alexguillamon/casting_agency_api_project/README.md

       "name": {"type": "string"},
-      "DOB": {"type": "string"}, // Date must be in iso format: "YYYY-MM-DD" "gender": {"type": "string"}, // Must be either 'male', 'female', or 'other' "movies": ["type": "integer"], // List of IDs of movies to add (optional) }
+      "DOB": {"type": "string"}, // Date must be in iso format: "YYYY-MM-DD" "gender": {"type": "string"}, // Must be either 'male', 'female', or 'other' "movies": [
+        "type": "list",
+        "children": "int"
+      ], // List of IDs of movies (optional)
+  }
   ```

-  - Note: all fields are required except "movies" or else an error response will be returned
+  - Note: all fields are required except `movies` or else an error response will be returned

 - Returns an JSON object:
   ```